Strong Advocacy When Employees Suffer Discrimination, Harassment, Retaliation, or are Forced to Work in a Hostile Setting

 Speak with an experienced California employment attorney today

-When an employer punishes you for who you are or for asserting your rights, know that you have rights.
+When an employer punishes you for who you are or for asserting your rights, know that you have rights for justice.
 Employers must obey the laws and must treat workers fairly.
 If you were fired, lost a promotion or benefits or are being pressured work, Stephen Danz and Associates has the experience and track record to fight your case in court or before government agencies.
-We help workers get justice.
+We help workers get the justice they deserve.
 Please call us at (877)-789-9707 to schedule an appointment.
 You can also reach us through our contact form.
 We see clients from Bakersfield, Fresno, Los Angeles, Orange County, Pasadena, San Bernardino, San Francisco, Sacramento, San Diego, and Santa Clara, and the surrounding areas.